lhapaipai/scroll-blocker/README.md

-# ScrollBlocker : disable the scrollbar (for a Modal Box use case)
+# ScrollBlocker : disable the scrollbar

+use case :

+- for a Modal Box

+## Configuration

 ```js
 import { disableScroll, enableScroll } from "scroll-blocker";